ghbooth12/voila/_frontend/05_my_chat.md

 ---
 layout: modal
 modal-id: my_chat
-title: Chat
+title: Chatter
 thumbnail-path: "assets/img/frontend/my_chat.png"
 labels: [AngularJS, Firebase]
-short-description: Build a chat application that sends and receives messages in real time.
+short-description: Chatter is a chat application that sends and receives messages in real time.
+AngularFire allows users to create rooms and the list of rooms updates in real time as soon as a new one is created.
+Users set username to enter the room and send messages with others.
 ---

 {:.center}